According to The Association of Independent Professionals and the Self-Employed (IPSE), there were 2.2 million freelancers in the UK in 2020.

 Whether you’re experienced in your field or a graduate fresh out of training, becoming a freelancer could be the most rewarding thing you’ll ever do.

 Hopefully, like so many of the small businesses we help to insure, you’re passionate about your craft.
-And if you understand how to market it, becoming a freelance photographer, writer, or whatever you choose, lets you make a living from that passion.
+And if you understand how to market it, you can make a living from that passion.

-It’s getting paid to do what you love, and who wouldn’t want that?
+It’s getting paid to do what you love – who wouldn’t want that?

 The difficulty, of course, lies in how to make the decision, get the ball rolling and maintain that passion when you’re six months (or six years) in.

-Here’s our checklist for how to go freelance, focused as usual on the current watch points for UK businesses.
-Pin it to your fridge and make becoming a freelancer a reality.
+Here’s our checklist for how to go freelance, focused on what UK businesses need to look out for at the moment.
+Use it to make becoming a freelancer a reality.

-If you’re leaving a job to start your own business, or even as a student mulling over next steps, you need to prepare for a shift in perspective.
+If you’re leaving a job to start your own business, or you’re even a student mulling over next steps, you should prepare for a shift in perspective.
 Think about the responsibilities, commitments, and personal ‘non-negotiables’ that, when combined, map out your lifestyle and circumstances.

 The obvious things are family commitments and financial responsibilities.